546200350/TikTokUploder/README.md

 ## Getting Started
 To get started you need to have python3 installed.
 If it is not the case you can download it here : https://www.python.org/downloads/<br><br>
-You will also need your TikTok ***sessionid* cookie**.
+You will also need your TikTok ***sessionid* cookie** and your **creationid**.
 To get it log in to your TikTok account and on the page https://www.tiktok.com/ press the F12 key on your keyboard then Application > Storage > Cookies and find the value of the *sessionid* cookie.
-You should have something like this: `7a9f3c5d8f6e4b2a1c9d8e7f6a5b4c3d` <br><br>
+You should have something like this: `7a9f3c5d8f6e4b2a1c9d8e7f6a5b4c3d` <br>
+To get your **creationid**, go to https://www.tiktok.com/upload and open the Network tab of your browser.
+Then upload a video, you don't have to post it.
+Among all the requests, you should find one with the following request URL : https://www.tiktok.com/api/v1/web/project/create/?creation_id=kTsOvXGZfpgmRNNB9Fd8W&type=1&aid=1988
+Your creation id is the value of the creation_id parameter.
+For example, here it would be: `kTsOvXGZfpgmRNNB9Fd8W`.
+<br><br>

 ### Installation
 Make sure you've already git installed.
 Then you can run the following commands to get the scripts on your computer: